klozn/10-javascript/00-essentials/10-git/26-git-advanced-merging/codelab02/README.md

 line 6
 ```

-Commit the change to feature branch using comment `commit B`
+Commit the change to feature branch using comment `commit C`

 ### Create commit D on the master branch